WanHaoRan/WanHaoRan.github.io/_posts/2023-03-15-new-journey.md

 sticky: true
 hidden: true
 ---
-What a wonderful journey in Nanjing University, and I am happy to announce that I will study at Princeton University as a PhD student under the supervison of Professor Kyle Jamieson!
-Hopefully, I can do some more high-quality researches in the future and change the world in some good way!
+What a wonderful journey at Nanjing University!
+And I am happy to announce that I will study at Princeton University as a PhD student under the supervison of Professor Kyle Jamieson!
+Hopefully, I can do some more high-quality researches in the future and change the world in a good way!
 Stay tuned~